mjhea0/node-stripe-charge/README.md

 [![Coverage Status](https://coveralls.io/repos/mjhea0/node-stripe-charge/badge.svg)](https://coveralls.io/r/mjhea0/node-stripe-charge)

-This is a template for you to use in your own project for processing one-time Stripe charges.
-Follow the directions below to get started quickly.
+This is a template for you to use on your own projects for processing one-time Stripe charges.
+Follow the directions below to get started.

 The back-end API includes: